How to Add Google Analytics to WordPress Website

-How to Setup Google Analytics without a Plugin
+Setup Google Analytics Without a Plugin

-To be sure analytics is properly working, open a page on your website.
-Then log into your Analytics account.
+To be sure google analytics and WordPress are properly connected, open a page on your website.
+Then, log in to your Analytics account.
 Go to Real-time >> Overview.
-If you see 1 profile visit, your tracking code is working
+If you see 1 profile visit, your tracking code is working.

 This guide has shown you how to add Google Analytics to your website.
 If you are a pretty advanced user, we encourage you to do this without a plugin.
 Either way, ensure you set this up and get it working.
-Analytics give you the insight you need to build a successful online presence.

 If you want to grow your website, then you need to optimize it for search engines.
 You can check our guide on WordPress SEO to learn best practices for your website.